Skip to main content

 More information can be found on the IRCC website.

-• What if I change post-secondary institutions from inside of Canada?
+• What if I change post-secondary institutions?

 • What is the difference between a study permit and a Visa?